-Continuation of Administrative & Guidance Summer Hours - Project 5027
+Modification of Administrative & Guidance Summer Hours - Project 5027

-The Superintendent recommends continued allocation of summer hours to schools with qualifying 10-month assistant principal and 10-month guidance positions.
-The total allocation is \$245,560.
+The Superintendent recommends continuing the allocation of summer hours to schools with qualifying 10-month assistant principal and 10-month guidance positions; however, she has recommended that these hours be reduced by 50%.
+The total allocation is approximately \$126,000.